-Kermit the Frog.
-Mickey Mouse.
-Snoopy.
-And many other colorful, giant balloons floating down the streets of New York City.
+It's a beloved sight: Kermit the Frog, Mickey Mouse, Snoopy and many other colorful, giant balloons floating down the streets of New York City.

-Over the past century, Macy’s Thanksgiving Day Parade has become as much a part of the holiday as the turkey dinner, with balloons serving as the central attraction.
+Over the past century, Macy’s Thanksgiving Day Parade has become as much a part of the Thanksgiving holiday as the turkey dinner, with balloons serving as the main attraction.

 Almost nothing in the parade’s nearly 100-year history has stopped the balloons from being brought to life, save for one exception.

-Not the Great Depression, nor a global pandemic – but rather, when the world was brought to a halt by war.
+It wasn't the Great Depression nor a global pandemic – but rather when the world was brought to a halt by war.